-I do think many students (Realists, Romantics) will love this story for the same things I didn’t love.
-I am an Escapist, and as an Escapist, I love action.
+I do think many students will love this story for the same things I didn’t love.
+My Genre Personalities are Escapist, Thrill Seeker, and Naturalist.
+I love action.
 I love a story so suspenseful that I am biting my stubby nails in anticipation.
 I love being so sucked into the story that no one can get my attention.
 This isn’t that story, but it’s well-written in its simplicity and realism.
-It’s a great choice for Realists and Romantics.
+It’s a great choice for Realists and Amigues.

 THEMES: friendship, growing up, family, grief